larahdm2/Final-Bootcamp-Project/README.md

   The work is divided in 3 notebooks: modelling, scrapping and statistics.
   <br>
-  The first one contains explanations about the whole processing of images, modelling and conclusions.
-The images set is very heavy, so please, download the images from the main source.
-During the process I´ve also created and saved arrays , that are heavy too so I´m not uploading them neither.
-But if you want to test the models, you can upload the models attached.
+  The first notebook contains explanations regarding image processing, modeling, and conclusions.
+Since the image dataset is quite large, I kindly request that you download the images from the main source.
+During the process, I also created and saved arrays, which are also heavy, so I won't be uploading them either.
+However, if you wish to test the models, you can upload the attached model files.
    <br>
   This is the link to the Tableau work:
    <br>